 - Preparing for job interviews specific to the arbitration field.

-Module 7: Succeeding in Arbitration Jobs
+Class 7: Succeeding in Arbitration Jobs

 The final module covers long-term career success in arbitration:

-- Job profiles for junior arbitration lawyers.
+- Job tasks for junior arbitration lawyers

-- Career progression within law firms, from associate to partner.
+- Career progression within law firms, from associate to partner

-- Lateral moves and alternative career opportunities in arbitration.
+- Lateral moves and alternative career opportunities in arbitration

 This structured, progressive approach ensures participants gain both theoretical knowledge and practical skills to succeed in international arbitration.